Spatial Cox processes in an infinite-dimensional framework: Introduction

 Kernel estimators are computationally fast but suffer from strong bias for spatial lags close to zero.
-This is a major drawback if one attempts to infer a parametric model from a previous non-parametric estimation, given the behavior near zero is important for determining the right parametric model (\cite{Jalilian13}).
-Thus, parametric estimation should be pursued, particularly, for first and second--order moment based analysis.
-There are not many attempts in this line. \cite{Guan08} consider pairs of spatial point processes with intensity functions sharing a common multiplicative term, and introduce a conditional likelihood estimation approach to fit a parametric model for the pair correlation function.
-They establish the consistency of the resulting estimator and discuss how the parametric estimator can be applied in model diagnostics, and inference on regression parameters for the intensity functions. \cite{Waage09} propose parameter estimation for inhomogeneous spatial point processes with a regression model for the intensity function and tractable second-order properties ($K$-function).
+This is a major drawback if one attempts to infer a parametric model from a non-parametric estimation, given that the behavior near zero is important for determining the right parametric model (see \cite{Jalilian13}).
+Thus, parametric estimation should be pursued, particularly, for first and second order moment-based analysis.
+However, there are not many attempts in this line. \cite{Guan08} consider pairs of spatial point processes with intensity functions sharing a common multiplicative term, and introduce a conditional likelihood estimation approach to fit a parametric model for the pair correlation function.
+They establish the consistency of the resulting estimator, and discuss how the parametric estimator can be applied in model diagnostics and inference on regression parameters for the intensity functions. \cite{Waage09} propose parameter estimation for inhomogeneous spatial point processes with a regression model for the intensity function, under tractable second order properties ($K$-function).
 Regression parameters are estimated from a Poisson likelihood score function.
-In the second step minimum contrast estimation is applied for the residual clustering parameters.
+In a second step, minimum contrast estimation is applied to the residual parameters.
 Asymptotic normality of parameter estimators is established under certain mixing conditions.
-The present paper adopts a parametric framework in the spectral domain for the estimation of the spatial functional correlation structure, extending Whittle--functional--based methodology to the infinite--dimensional context.
+The present paper adopts a parametric framework in the spectral domain for the estimation of the spatial functional correlation structure.
+Specifically, a Whittle--like functional based on the periodogram operator is considered.

-Summarizing a certain imbalance is observed in some methodological branches of the statistics for point processes, but, in general terms, the literature in the field of spatial and spatio--temporal point processes has presented a remarkable growth, in the parametric (likelihood, pseudo-li\-ke\-li\-hood, composite likelihood), semi-parametric and non-parametric frameworks, from a classical and Bayesian perspectives (see \cite{Baddeleyeta06}; \cite{Guan06}; \cite{Diggleetal10b}; \cite{GB18}, and the references therein).
+Summarizing, a certain imbalance is observed in some methodological branches of the statistics for point processes.
+However, in general terms, the literature in the field of spatial and spatio--temporal point processes has presented a remarkable growth, in the parametric (likelihood, pseudo-li\-ke\-li\-hood, composite likelihood), semi-parametric and non-parametric frameworks, and from classical and Bayesian perspectives (see \cite{Baddeleyeta06}; \cite{Guan06}; \cite{Diggleetal10b}; \cite{GB18}, and the references therein).